 Pipe relining is becoming a commonly used method when it comes to fixing broken or blocked drains because it is cost-effective and efficient when compared to other known traditional methods of fixing pipes and drain repairs.

-This system is also referred to as a trenchless technology because it does not require digging a trench to gain access to the pipes for replacement.
+This system is also referred to as a trenchless pipe repair technology because it does not require digging a trench to gain access to the pipes for replacement.
 Instead, the pipes are fixed right where they are with little or no upturning of the soil.
 This is what SA Pipe Relining leverages on.